Pretty Boy Floyd: Popular portrayals

 Woody Guthrie wrote a protest song romanticizing Floyd's life in 1939 called "Pretty Boy Floyd" which recounted Floyd's supposed generosity to the poor.
 It compared foreclosing bankers to outlaws, calling both actions robbery.
-Guthrie's song has been subsequently covered by many recording artists.
+Guthrie's song has been subsequently covered by many recording artists, including the Byrds, in their seminal 1968 country-rock album, Sweetheart of the Rodeo.

 The hip-hop song 'The Message' by Grandmaster Flash and the Furious Five contains the lyric: "Now you're unemployed, all null and void, Walking round like you're Pretty Boy Floyd, Turned stick-up kid, but look what you done did, Got sent up for a eight-year bid."

 Dick Tracy's adversary Flattop Jones was based on Pretty Boy Floyd.
 Flattop claims to be a freelancer from the "Crookston Hills", a parody of Cookson Hills in Oklahoma, and the comic strip refers to Flattop's involvement in the Kansas City Massacre.

 Several films have been made about Floyd: